danieljfeller/computational_methods/notes/probability-review.md

 **KL Divergence** measures the divergence of one distribution (Q) from another distribution (P)

+**Density Estimation** is the task of estimating a probability density based on samples from an independent trials process

+**K-Nearest Neighbors** creates a sphere circled around a single point and then iteratively grows to include K points.

 **Suggestions from Nick**
 	1. With a small sample, use permutation analysis and bootstrapping
 	2. Put a bunch of classifiers in a dictionary and write a function or a class to iterate through them all